 It sounds scary, but your drinking could be the reason you aren’t making headway on your new year’s resolution.
 If you are on the hunt for the healthiest alcohol, however, we’ve got you covered.
 Here is a list of the lowest calorie alcohols you can get stuck into.

 The new kid on the block, seltzer has been gaining in popularity over the past few years.
 In the US alone, sales of sparkling, flavoured drinks have now exceeded USD$1 billion annually.
 For the lowest calorie option, look for a hard seltzer made through the rice-fermentation process.
 This formula means the alcohol is naturally occurring as opposed to just adding vodka at the end.
 From there, it can be infused with real lime or passionfruit, eliminating the need for sugary mixers.

 Does Vodka have calories?
 How many calories in Vodka?
 These are all questions we’ve asked ourselves and if you’ve ever tried to cut down the beer gut, chances are you’ve opted for the vodka, lime and soda.
 Hard liquor offers far fewer calories than brewed products like beer and cider, with some professionals suggesting heavier drinks will help you consume less alcohol.
 If you are looking for the lowest calories of alcohol this summer, look for pre-made vodka sodas with zero grams of sugar.
 These options usually bottom out at just 99 calories per can, not bad for a hard drink.

 Calories per serving: 97

-Aside from being one of the lowest calorie alcohols on the market, tequila actually has some hidden health benefits as well.
-According to Independent the agavins, the natural sugar found in the spirit are non-digestible, which means they act like fibre and won’t raise your blood sugar levels.
+Aside from being one of the lowest-calorie alcohols on the market, tequila actually has some hidden health benefits as well.
+According to the Independent the agavins, the natural sugar found in the spirit are non-digestible, which means they act like fibre and won’t raise your blood sugar levels.
 Further to that, the low calories in tequila will help you to lower cholesterol and may lead to weight loss.

 Calories per serving: 69